vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/kriyA/gopAla-bhaTTaH/hari-bhakti-vilAsaH/meta/broo_intro.md

 [^FN000017]:

-    In his commentary to *Caitanyacaritāmṛta* 2.1.35, Bhaktisiddhānta Sarasvatī offered the opposite alternative, that is, that the current

-    HBV is Gopāla Bhaṭṭa’s abbreviation of a longer text originally written by Sanātana Gosvāmin.
-There is unfortunately no evidence of such a longer, original
+    In his commentary to *Caitanyacaritāmṛta* 2.1.35, Bhaktisiddhānta Sarasvatī offered the opposite alternative, that is, that the current HBV is Gopāla Bhaṭṭa’s abbreviation of a longer text originally written by Sanātana Gosvāmin.
+There is unfortunately no evidence of such a longer, original HBV.

-    HBV.

 This solution is appealing, as it would explain the two names associated with the text.
-But is there any hard evidence for such an “Ur-

-HBV”?
-Haridāsa Śāstrī never did bring out the text of Sanātana Gosvāmin’s that he mentioned, but there are several manuscripts of a

-HBV different from the printed one available.
+But is there any hard evidence for such an “Ur-HBV”?
+Haridāsa Śāstrī never did bring out the text of Sanātana Gosvāmin’s that he mentioned, but there are several manuscripts of a HBV different from the printed one available.
 I have seen twenty-eight.

-Apart from individual, perhaps unique abbreviations of the

-HBV,[^FN000018] there appear to be—with some small variations particularly at the beginning and end—two shorter versions of the
+Apart from individual, perhaps unique abbreviations of the HBV,[^FN000018] there appear to be—with some small variations particularly at the beginning and end—two shorter versions of the HBV.

 [^FN000018]: